pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-operator/deploy-operator.md

 ## Task 1: Configure kubectl (Kubernetes Cluster CLI) to connect to Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)

+In this Task, we creats the configuration file *.oci/config* and *.kube/config* in */home/opc* directory.
+This configuration file allow us to access Oracle Kubernetes Cluster (OKE) from this virtual machine.

+For more information on Client Configuration, see [Client Configuration](https://oracle.github.io/weblogic-toolkit-ui/navigate/kubernetes/k8s-client-config/).

 1. In the Console, select the *Hamburger Menu* -> *Developer Services* -> *Kubernetes Clusters (OKE)* as shown.
     ![OKE Icon](images/OKEIcon.png)